jannefi/vasco/README.md

 # VASCO v0.06.9 — PSF-aware 2-pass pipeline (release 22-Nov-2025)

+Changed the downloader logic so that only POSSI-E/POSS-I images are allowed.
+Other images are dismissed.
+Example coordinates updated.
+Fallback to SkyView was removed.

 This package lets you run the VASCO two-pass **SExtractor → PSFEx → SExtractor** pipeline on DSS tiles, with a robust downloader (SkyView fallback + STScI DSS), exports (ECSV+CSV/Parquet), and automation via `run.sh` (tessellation, post-run summary, and retry logic).

 **Key features**